Contact us

 Tiptree is a 16-bedded ward for men of working age (18-65), who have had repeated or prolonged admissions into hospital.
-The goal of treatment is for patients to be reintegrated from the protected therapeutic environment provided on the Essex site to off-site activities with the final aim being discharge.
+The treatment goal is for patients to move beyond the protected therapeutic environment of the Essex site through engagement with off-site activities with the final aim being discharge.

-It offers an environment for patients to continue their journey of recovery from a variety of settings, including a step-down from secure services or a PICU ward, or as a progression from an acute mental illness ward where the focus would have been on stabilisation.
+It offers an environment for patients to continue their recovery journey from a variety of settings, including step-down from secure services or a PICU ward, or as a progression from an acute mental illness ward where the focus would have been on stabilisation.

-We operate within a recovery focused environment where we can support people in the development of a personalised care plan that addresses all aspects of their recovery and enables them to achieve their identified goals.
+Tiptree provides a recovery focused environment supporting people in the development of a personalised care plan and enabling them to achieve their identified goals.

 Tiptree supports men over the age of 18 with an enduring mental health diagnosis and complex mental health needs who: